Best Affordable Neighborhoods in Fort Worth, TX

 Units Available

-Carol Oaks is a top choice for budget-conscious renters for a variety of reasons.
-The average rent in Carol Oaks is $902 while the city average is $1,286.
-Residents enjoy convenient access to Fort Worth T&P Station, Mercantile Center Station, and Smithfield Station.
+Central Meadowbrook is a top choice for budget-conscious renters for a variety of reasons.
+The average rent in Central Meadowbrook is $974 while the city average is $1,258.
+This is a -2.2% difference from last year.
+Residents enjoy convenient access to Eastern Hills Shopping Center, Iron Horse Station, and Fort Worth Central Station.
+The neighborhood is considered car-dependent with a WalkScore® of 48.

 Brentwood-Oak Hills